ninjaki8/SynthRiders-Custom-Songs/README.md

 First Time Example
 - Plug-in the device
 - Run the app (it wont show the device yet but leave it running)
-- Accept the popup debug dialog
+- Accept the popup debug dialog in the headset
 - Close the app and run it again